 In order to know which one is right for your needs, it’s important first and foremost to understand what type of stair project you have ahead of you.

 Sanding is an important part of any project, but it can be especially difficult on staircases.
 You have to contend with a variety of different materials and angles that make it hard to get a good finish.

-We’ve put together this guide so you know how to choose the best sanders for stairs so that you can find the one that suits your needs.
+We’ve put together this guide so you know how to choose the best sanding machine for stairs so that you can find the one that suits your needs.

 Best Sanders For Stairs Review

 Orbital sanders are the perfect tools for sanding stairs.
-The DEWALT DCW210B Orbital Sander is the top pick on our best sander for stairs review.
+The DEWALT DCW210B is the best orbital sander for stairs on our list.

 It features a brushless motor that provides runtime and efficiency, variable-speed control of the hand sander from 8,000 to 12,000 OPM to match the speed to the application,